memfault/interrupt/_posts/2020-09-08-secure-firmware-with-code-signing.md

 ## Firmware Signing Implementation

-Our implementation builds upon the code we wrote for our firmware update architecture post.
+Our implementation builds upon the code we wrote for our [firmware update architecture post](({% post_url 2020-06-23-device-firmware-update-cookbook %})).
 You may find that code on Github at https://github.com/memfault/interrupt/tree/20ec4ba2d0def6214aa808717446cdbaced1c352/example/fwup-architecture.

 ### Setup